-The country park has been influenced by farming practices for hundreds, if not thousands, of years.
+The Country Park has been influenced by farming practices for hundreds, if not thousands, of years.
 Evidence of Bronze Age activities have been found within the area, as have medieval shards of pottery.
-Medieval ridge and furrow is highly visible within the park.
-This was once a widespread feature of the Leicestershire landscape of which much has been lost through modern farming practices.
+Medieval ridge and furrow is highly visible within the park and this was once a widespread feature of the Leicestershire landscape, of which much has been lost through modern farming practices.

 The southern ditch and hedge boundary of the site forms part of the original boundary between Oadby and Wigston before they were combined into one Borough.